uf-team/uarmdocs/docs/getting_started.md

 - **uClient** - the software that you operate to control the movement of uArm
 - **Firmware Helper** - to enable uArm to recognize the operations you made via uClient Upgrade your firmware.
-- **Calibration Tool** (for DEVELOPERS) - Your uArm has been calibrated by default.
-Please DON'T calibrate uArm by yourself UNTIL

-Click on **"Getting Started Pack"** on the download page and you will get all softwares above.

 ##### Step 2 - Intall the Driver
 <br>